 We're living in a time when technological, social, and political developments threaten our privacy at every turn.
 That's why I believe that privacy will be the defining issue of this decade.
 We are at a crossroads: If the choices we make allow privacy to be destroyed, freedom will be destroyed with it.

 And if privacy is the defining issue of the decade, I believe that video surveillance is the defining issue within that broader issue.

 I know that some people say, "What's the harm?
-So there's going to be a few cameras - big deal."
-In fact, in Kelowna, B.C., one of the first cities where I confronted this issue, a business leader was quoted as saying that having cameras everywhere would be no different that having a police officer on every corner and nobody could object to that.
+So there's a camera - big deal."
+In fact, in Kelowna one of the business leaders was quoted as saying that having cameras everywhere would be no different that having a police officer on every corner and nobody could object to that.

 Well, there are places in the world where there's a police officer on every corner.
 They're called police states.
 That's not the way we do things in Canada.

 We have a right to go about our lives-our lawful, peaceable business-without feeling that we're under the constant eye of agents of the state.
 So when you ask, "What's wrong with cameras?"
 My answer is that, for one thing, being watched changes the way we behave.

 That's well known.
 In the late 1920s, Werner Heisenberg showed that you couldn't observe subatomic particles without changing their behaviour.

 Ever since, physical and behavioural scientists have used the term "Heisenberg effect" to describe what they're all aware of- that being observed has real effects.
 The psychological impact of feeling under constant observation - the kind of thing we'll have if we allow surveillance cameras to proliferate - is enormous, incalculable.

 Let's think about those police states I was talking about a moment ago, where people always feel watched by a visible or undercover police presence.